Dominic Cummings: Lots of photos of No 10 parties will ‘get out’

 Mr Doyle is under scrutiny over his attendance at the event, during which the PA news agency understands he presented awards to the press team.

-Asked if Mr Doyle had offered his resignation, the Prime Minister’s official spokesman said: “Not that I’m aware of.”
+Asked if Mr Doyle had offered his resignation, the Prime Minister’s official spokesman told reporters on Friday: “Not that I’m aware of.”

+But, in what appeared to be a later development, the BBC reported that Mr Johnson had since turned down former journalist Mr Doyle’s offer of resignation.

+Communities Secretary Michael Gove asked by broadcasters how Mr Doyle could remain in post, said he did not want to “pre-empt or cut across the Cabinet Secretary’s investigation”, adding that it was “vital we get a rapid and full account of events”.

 Mr Cummings, who left Downing Street in November last year amid a bitter row in No 10, said on Twitter Mr Doyle was a “gonner” (sic) but predicted Mr Johnson would keep him on staff until after Cabinet Secretary Simon Case’s inquiry into the alleged parties and then use him “as the sacrifice”.